goosewobbler/zutron/README.md

   - Redux store in the main process, optionally synced to Zustand in the renderer
   - Zutron is based on Reduxtron
-  - Uses Redux - not an option if you want to simplify state management
+  - Great for Redux users, not an option if you want to leverage all the benefits of Zustand

 - [klarna/electron-redux](https://github.com/klarna/electron-redux)
   - Bi-directional sync between one Redux store in the main process, and another in the renderer
   - No longer maintained
-  - I [forked it](https://github.com/goosewobbler/electron-redux) to make it work with [electron versions >= 14](https://github.com/klarna/electron-redux/issues/317), however I won't be spending any more time on the fork.
+  - I created [a fork](https://github.com/goosewobbler/electron-redux) to enable support for [electron >= 14](https://github.com/klarna/electron-redux/issues/317), however I won't be spending any more time on this approach